-Students who meet the selective admission criteria are encouraged to apply to the health program(s) of their choice via the electronic application available before May 01, 2014 for Radiologic Technology.
+Students who meet the selective admission criteria are encouraged to apply to the health program(s) of their choice via the electronic application available before March 01, 2015.
 In preparation for the electronic application, students should have the following required documents and information available.

 - Do you meet the minimum requirements for admission to the health program?
 If you have not met these minimum requirements, you are not eligible to apply to the program.
 Please see your academic advisor.

 - Is all of your demographic information (address, telephone numbers, etc.) up-to-date in the UC system?
 If your information is not up to date go to the One Stop link provided here to update demographic information. http://onestop.uc.edu/information.html

 - Information needed includes the UCID#/M#, last name, first name, middle name, UC email address, last year of high school, and names of previously attended colleges/universities.